CodingGemSupreme/Pocket-Full-Of-Sunshine/README.md

 ## <a name="nextsteps"></a>Project Next Steps
-* users will be able to see trending inpirational videos and share them as well.
+* users will be able to see trending inspirational videos and share them as well.
 * users will also be able to use this app on mobile devices.
 ## <a name="deployment"></a>Deployed Link
 https://jovial-shortbread-833faf.netlify.app/